Looking for Pilates in Lincoln, Lincolnshire?

 Are you looking for a Pilates class that supports You as an individual?
 Perhaps you've been told that doing Pilates will help alleviate aches and pains in your back, shoulders, hips or pelvis?

-Details of our courses in Lincoln are listed below along with details on how we run these to suit You.
+If so, my courses in Potterhanworth, Lincoln are just what you're looking for.
+You'll find details listed below, along with details on how I run these to suit You.

-1. Pilates courses in OptiMum Health's Studio at Custom Fitness, Lincoln (Unit 5, LN2 4DR)
+1. Pilates courses in OptiMum Health's Boutique Studio, Potterhanworth Lincoln (LN4)

 Courses vary in length between 5-7 weeks (price dependent on course length)